bitmakerlabs/wdi-october-2017/16-routing-and-controllers/ipsums-fairground.md

 http://localhost:3000/rides/lorem
 ```

-- Rails impliciately tries to render a template for 'show'.
+- Rails impliciately tries to render a template for `show`.
 - Where are templates stored?

 ### Terminal: